Kin The Know

 This bleeding might be heavy and a bright red blood flow for the first couple of days, before changing to a brownish colour.
 This kind of bleeding should stop after two months.

-However, make sure to speak to your doctor if you notice any uncontrolled heavy bleeding after birth (such as you're soaking more than one pad an hour), as this could be a sign of a postpartum haemorrhage.
+However, make sure to speak to your doctor if you notice any uncontrolled heavy bleeding after birth (such as soaking more than 1 pad an hour), as this could be a sign of a postpartum haemorrhage.

-However, if you are bottle feeding you could see your period return within three weeks.
+However, if you are bottle feeding you could see your period return within 3 weeks.
 Plus, you might notice your bleed is heavier or even lighter than usual.

-That's because your estrogen levels are usually lower (which means the uterine lining might be thinner than usual).
-But, if your estrogen levels increase, you could see your lining build up more quickly and cause a heavy period.
+That's because your oestrogen levels are usually lower (which means the uterine lining might be thinner than usual).
+But, if your oestrogen levels increase, you could see your lining build up more quickly and cause a heavy period.

 As you'd expect, your vaginal area and perineum will likely be very sore after birth.
 The level of soreness you experience is usually determined by the kind of tearing you've experienced.